nolar/kopf/docs/contributing.rst

 In a nutshell, to contribute, follow this scenario:

 * Fork the repo in GitHub.
-* Clone your own fork.
+* Clone the fork.
-* Checkout a feature branch.
+* Check out a feature branch.
 * **Implement the changes.**
 * Sign-off your commits.
 * Create a pull request.